pakreinbold/PINNs/README.md

 # PINNs
 Physics-Informed Neural Networks

 This repository contains recreations of the work performed by Raissi et al. (2019).
+Certain code snippets from said work are imported directly, or used as starting points for the code here.

 ## Harmonic Oscillator
 The first file is a short proof-of-principle on the simplest physical example: the harmonic oscillator.
 The governing equation for this system is